 Before I start burning, I always get the heat adjusted to produce a medium to dark tan result.

 I’ve been using my burner and pen tips long enough, that I have a general idea of the lower heat setting that I start to get noticeable burn results.
-I start my burner at that heat setting and check the results.
+I start my burner at that low heat setting and check the results.

-I continue this process of incrementally increasing the heat, waiting 10-15 seconds for the tip to warm up, and then checking the burn results.
+I continue this process of incrementally increasing the heat, waiting 5-15 seconds for the tip to warm up, and then checking the burn results.

 On this particular piece of plywood, I had to set my burner to 4.3 to get the results I was after.

+Every time I switch pen tips or art projects, I start the whole process all over again.
 Every board and pen tip will require different heat settings to produce a medium to dark tan burn result.

 METHOD 1 – REBURN